OpenEvalProject/evals/manuscripts/elife-60293/v1/manuscript.md

 ## Abstract

 Recognition of conserved microbial molecules activates immune responses in plants, a process termed pattern-triggered immunity (PTI).
 Similarly, insect eggs trigger defenses that impede egg development or attract predators, but information on the nature of egg-associated elicitors is scarce.
-We performed an unbiased bioactivity-guided fractionation of eggs of the butterfly Pieris brassicae .
+We performed an unbiased bioactivity-guided fractionation of eggs of the butterfly Pieris brassicae.
 Nuclear magnetic resonance (NMR) spectroscopy and mass spectrometry of active fractions led to the identification of phosphatidylcholines (PCs).
-PCs are released from insect eggs, and they induce salicylic acid and H 2 O 2 accumulation, defense gene expression and cell death in Arabidopsis , all of which constitute a hallmark of PTI.
+PCs are released from insect eggs, and they induce salicylic acid and H2O2 accumulation, defense gene expression and cell death in Arabidopsis, all of which constitute a hallmark of PTI.
 Active PCs contain primarily C16 to C18-fatty acyl chains with various levels of desaturation, suggesting a relatively broad ligand specificity of cell-surface receptor(s).
 The finding of PCs as egg-associated molecular patterns (EAMPs) illustrates the acute ability of plants to detect conserved immunogenic patterns from their enemies, even from seemingly passive structures such as eggs.

 ## Introduction